fenhl/magic-set-generator/README.md

     * A directory containing images named `<card name>.png`.
 This will set `--images` to this directory if it's not already set (see below), and generate the named cards.
 * `-o`, `--output=<path>`: Write the zipped MSE set file to the specified path, instead of the standard output.
 * `-v`, `--verbose`: Report progress while generating the set file, and give more detailed error messages if anything goes wrong.
+* `--allow-uncards`: This script has no official support for silver-bordered “un-cards” and other shenanigans like [1996 World Champion](https://mtg.wtf/card/uqc/1).
+As a result, most un-cards will be redered incorrectly, so the script will refuse to generate them unless this option is used.
+Reports of issues encountered while using this option will be closed as invalid.
 * `--auto-card-numbers`: Display automatically-assigned collector numbers on the cards, below the text box.
 * `--copyright=<message>`: The copyright message, appearing in the lower right of the card frame.
 Defaults to `NOT FOR SALE`.
 * `--find-cards=<path>`: The path to the `find_cards` executable used for [mtg.wtf syntax](https://mtg.wtf/help/syntax).
 Defaults to `git\github.com\taw\magic-search-engine\master\search-engine\bin\find_cards`.